|

 Physical Therapy

-experience working with Autism, Down Syndrome, Cerebral Palsy,
+Autism, Down Syndrome, Cerebral Palsy, Developmental Delay, Muscular

 Physical Therapy is used to: